connor-petri/School/human_sexuality/week3.md

 - Dominant male will patrol their territory.

 #### 6. Chimps
-- Babies learn food strategies from their mothers, who activly teach their young by correcting their mistakes.
+- Babies learn food strategies from their mothers, who actively teach their young by correcting their mistakes.
 - Females carry their young.
 - Females for cooalitions to fend off dominant male aggression.